JustinJ1109/quartz/content/Atlas/Cities & Towns/Greyharbor.md

 ### Lower Tier

-On the Haddock’s eastern bank lies the city’s industrial engine — smokestacks, factories, slums, and steam-choked streets.
+On the Haddock River’s eastern bank lies the city’s industrial engine — smokestacks, factories, slums, and steam-choked streets.
 Here, life is cheap and work is eternal.

 Key districts include: